 Her lyrical titles for the artwork – banana cut, rocky mountain oysters, the heretic, the evangelist and the preacher – hint at her light-hearted, experimental style.
 Ward’s cow tipping contrasts the more serious elements of the abstraction movement with the softer, more homemade style that comes from creasing, bleaching and dyeing a canvas.

 Ward is only touching the surface of what she is capable of in this inaugural exhibition.
 But the future’s bright: with an upcoming exhibition in Italy with the influential Italian abstract painter Carla Accardi and her participation in a group show later in the year in St Petersburg, you can bet that there is a lot more to come.

-Rebecca Ward: cow tipping is on at the Ronchini Gallery until 18th May 2013.
-For further information or to book tickets, visit here.
+Rebecca Ward: cow tipping is at the Ronchini Gallery until 18th May 2013.
+For further information or to book visit the gallery’s website here.

-For further information about Rebecca Ward, visit here.
+For further information about Rebecca Ward visit her website here.